 Employee-generated video content does wonders for engagement and SEO.
 But one of the biggest obstacles to using video is that it’s time-consuming and expensive to hire a production team.
 Planning, hiring, and procurement can take months, and that’s before you ever hit the record button.

 iCIMS Video Studio gets rid of all that.
-It works like this: you send your personnel prompts to get them started.
+It works like this: you send your employees prompts to get them started.
 They hit record on their phone, laptop, or tablet.
 Clean templates and a smart interface make it intuitive to review, edit, and publish videos across your digital properties.

 Check out our upcoming webinar Leveraging video across the talent acquisition lifecycle and see for yourself how easy it is to use video to boost recruiting performance throughout the hiring process.